-The net position of the Plan at the close of fiscal year 2022 was \$619.8 million (net position held in trust for pension benefits).
+The net position of the Plan at the close of fiscal year 2023 was \$648.4 million (net position held in trust for pension benefits).
 The entire net position is available to meet the Plan's ongoing obligations to Plan participants and beneficiaries.
-Net position at the close of fiscal year 2021 was \$693.7 million compared to \$551.2 million in fiscal year 2020.
+Net position at the close of fiscal year 2022 was \$619.8 million compared to \$693.7 million in fiscal year 2021.

-Total pension contribution in fiscal year 2022 was \$34.8 million compared to \$34.0 million in fiscal year 2021 and \$35.4 million in fiscal year 2020.
+Total pension contribution in fiscal year 2023 was \$38.8 million compared to \$34.8 million in fiscal year 2022 and \$34.0 million in fiscal year 2021.
 Members began making contributions to the plan in fiscal year 2017.

 The Plan's funding objective is to meet long-term benefit obligations through contributions and investment income.
-As of June 30, 2022, the Plan's measurement date, the funded ratio for the Plan was approximately 73%.
+As of June 30, 2023, the Plan's measurement date, the funded ratio for the Plan was approximately 73%.
 The funded ratio calculation did not include COLA provision assumption.
 In general, there were approximately \$0.73 of assets to cover each dollar of pension liability.
-As of June 30, 2021, the Plan's measurement date, the funded ratio for the Plan was approximately 83%.
-This means that generally, there were approximately \$0.83 of assets to cover each dollar of pension liability.
-The decline in funding ratio is primarily a result of mark-to-market loss of investments in FY 2022.
-This is in contrast with the prior year when investments ended up with a mark-to-market gain.
+The funding ratio was relatively unchanged from FY 2022 measurement date.